MechanicalRock/mechanicalrock.github.io/_posts/2019-08-05-cognito-azuread-sso.markdown

 ![cognito in action](/img/cognito-flow.gif)

-A notable pain point is that when ever you need to amend the attributes associated with your user pool, then the whole user pool must be recreated, meaning a new user pool ID is generated.
-In turn, this means that the `Entity Id` within your Azure Enterprise Application - which contains the user pool ID - must be updated.
+A notable pain point is that when ever you need to amend the attributes associated with your user pool, the whole user pool must be recreated, meaning a new user pool ID is generated.
+This means that the `Entity Id` within your Azure Enterprise Application - which contains the user pool ID - must be updated.
 If you are lucky, this is something you can do yourself, but that is unlikely to be the case in most large organisations.

 ### Mapping attributes from Azure to Cognito attributes

 Typical attributes to configure in a user pool will be a principal name and email.
-Ensure that they are configured with `mutable` set to `true` so that Cognito can continue to synchronize the dynamic users it creates, with those users in Azure Active Directory.
+Ensure that they are configured with `mutable` set to `true` so that Cognito can continue to synchronise the dynamic users it creates, with those users in Azure Active Directory.
 It's often a good idea to also include the `groups` attribute.

 It's an unfortunate trait of Cognito that it is not possible to amend custom attributes once created - including their `mutable` flag - so it's good to understand what attributes you need as early as possible, to avoid having to re-create the Cognito User Pool over and over.